XRPLBounties/Proposals/pull_request_template.md

 Description:

 <!--
-Please indicate what you think a fair payment for completion of this bounty would be.
-The exact amount will be determined by the approving committee and may be higher or lower than the initial estimate
+Recommend a total value amount for the bounty, in U.S. Dollars.
+The exact amount will be determined by the approving committee and may be higher or lower than this recommendation.
 -->

 Amount: $